takemetour/spinal/README.md

 ```

 ### Cache
-Broker will cache result from last method call if `cache_id` present
+Broker will cache result from the last method call if `cache_id` present
 in the options argument.
 It'll be hit cache after `provide` cached data.

-Note: All call can use cache feature even a call inside the same namespace.
+Note: All calls can use cache feature even a call inside the same namespace.
 To enable cache system we need a broker that start with redis.
 ```js
 spinal.provide('query', function(arg, res){